 Read our full letter to EPA Regional Administrator Gregory Sopkin HERE.

-Montana Moms tell the Office of Management and Budget to oppose the EPA’s attack on particle pollution standards.
+Montana moms tell the Office of Management and Budget to oppose the EPA’s attack on particle pollution standards.

 On November 23, 2020, Moms Clean Air Force met by phone with the White House’s Office of Management and Budget (OMB) to oppose the Trump administration’s efforts to ignore the science on particle pollution, or deadly soot.
 Trump’s EPA proposed to retain the current National Ambient Air Quality Standards (NAAQS) for particle pollution last spring despite overwhelming evidence that the current standard puts lives at risk.
 Particle pollution causes heart disease, diabetes, and lung disease, among other grave health impacts that can make people more vulnerable to the coronavirus.